-To get there from Bern, take a train to either Thun or Interlaken West with a “supersaver ticket” from the SBB Mobile app.
-Then take a short ride with bus 21.
+From Bern, take a train to either Thun or Interlaken West with a “supersaver ticket” from the SBB Mobile app.
+Then take a short ride on bus 21.

 Cheap hourly parking is available in front of the waterfalls if you travel by car.

 You can also take a ferry from Interlaken, Thun, or Spiez to access the trailhead of the caves.
 The stop is called Beatushöhlen-Sundlauenen, and you can find prices and timetables here.

 - Renting a Car in Europe: 3 Things You Need to Know